cylondata/twister2/docs/docs/examples/connecteddataflow/connected_dataflow.md

 ### K-Means Clustering

 This task graph has the following classes namely KMeansSource, KMeansAllReduceTask, and CentroidAggregator.
-Similar to the first and second task graph, first we have to add the source, sink, and communication edges to the third task graph.
+Similar to the previous task graphs, first we have to add the source, sink, and communication edges to this  graph.

 ```java
     KMeansSourceTask kMeansSourceTask = new KMeansSourceTask(dimension);